andrewsb8/quvax/README.md

 $ python design.py -i examples/spike_trim.fasta
 ```

+You can see command line options and their defaults in the log file or through the help option: ```$ python design.py -h```

 ### Continuing an Optimization

 An option to continue from the end of a previous execution of ```design.py``` is available.
 To do this, the input needs to be a valid SQLite database and the ```-resume``` option must be specified.